redcurry/git_tutorial/tutorial.md

 Identify yourself
 -----------------

-Before we start using Git, let's identify ourselves to Git so that all our revisions have an author.
+Before we start using Git, let's identify ourselves to Git so that all changes to the project have an author.
 This is especially important in collaborative projects because we would like to keep track of who edited something.

     git config --global user.name "John Doe"